manakuro/project-management-demo-frontend/README.md

 ### Example

-Create the `AI_INSTRUCTIONS.md` file in the root folder like so:
+Create the `AI_INSTRUCTIONS.md` file in the root folder and document the instructions like so:

 ```markdown
 ## Overview